 Kindest Regards, Emeril J. Lagasse, Fall River, MA

 Love your Yukon Gold potato nest recipe, the one filled with tiny creamed onions.
 That dish could be scaled up to provide crispy housing for the homeless and starving, and any tiny onion babies they have still clinging to life in those red “right-to-starve” states.… [Read more]

 A new Gallup survey was released yesterday that indicates opinions in America are shifting with regard to marijuana use.
 Given the legal penalties for drug use, and the current overcrowded state of America’s aptly named ‘prison industrial complex, it’s time to revisit the nation’s record on crime and punishment.

-With so many behind bars for drug charges at a time when the legalization of marijuana spreads across the country, Americans are paying more attention to the question, “Why do we have so many prisoners?”
-With 25 percent of the world’s prisoners comprised of Americans in U.S.… [Read more]
+With so many behind bars for drug charges at a time when the legalization of marijuana spreads across the country, Americans are paying more attention to the question, “Why do we have so many prisoners?”… [Read more]

 With the rollout — and consequential fallout — of Obamacare, the real importance of healthcare reform had been temporarily swept aside to clear the stage for politics.
 While the dust settles on the budget battleground, we are revisiting the initial reasons behind the reform.
 As the average age and weight of the people in the United States increases, health issues become more pressing.… [Read more]

 During this past week the debt ceiling was raised and a government shutdown was ended after 16 days of political rhetoric and hand-wringing.
 The attempt by the radical right wing of the Republican Party to defund the Obama administration’s signature piece of legislation, the Affordable Care Act (ACA), was a complete failure.
 The Tea Party Caucus of the minority party held the federal government hostage over this one issue — at least initially — and they walked away with nothing and at the end of the day.… [Read more]